-This was one area where Thomas Huxley, known as “Darwin’s bulldog” for ardently defending natural selection and macroevolution, deeply questioned Darwin’s claims.
-Huxley, a committed naturalist, embraced Darwin’s emphasis on natural selection because there was no better theory to replace it.
-But he doubted that natural selection alone could drive variations from one species to another and continually challenged Darwin on this.
-Huxley’s doubts arose from observations that artificial selection could not drive dog breeds beyond the production of dogs, and pigeon breeding resulted in only pigeons—even if they were of various species or kinds all originating from the rock pigeon.
+This was one area where Thomas Huxley, known as "Darwin's bulldog" for ardently defending natural selection and macroevolution, deeply questioned Darwin's claims.
+Huxley, a committed naturalist, embraced Darwin's emphasis on natural selection because there was no better theory to replace it.
+But he doubted that natural selection alone could drive variations from one species to another and challenged Darwin on this continually.
+Huxley's doubts arose from observations that artificial selection could not drive dog breeds beyond the production of dogs, and pigeon breeding resulted in only pigeons—even if they were of various species or kinds all originating from the rock pigeon.

 Huxley was an evidentialist, as am I. We want evidence to support scientific claims or truth-claims of any kind.
-In light of the pronounced limitations achievable in artificial selection, the absence of fertile hybrids among distinct, living organisms, and the absence of transitional species in the fossil record, Huxley lacked evidence in support of natural selection’s ability to accomplish macro-changes.
-This left Huxley in a state of discomfort in accepting natural selection on variations as a sufficient mechanism accounting for all of life’s diversity of kinds.4
+In light of the pronounced limitations achievable in artificial selection, the absence of fertile hybrids among distinct, living organisms and the absence of transitional species in the fossil record, Huxley lacked evidence in support of natural selection's ability to accomplish macro-changes.
+This left Huxley in a state of discomfort in accepting natural selection on variations as a sufficient mechanism accounting for all of life's diversity of kinds.3

 Species Concepts in Conflict

 In the early 1940s, evolutionary biologist Ernst Mayr recognized, as Darwin had before, that different investigators approached species identification differently, and he characterized these different approaches as different species concepts.
 Mayr advocated a concept similar to that offered by Falkowski above, where a species consists of populations of organisms that can reproduce with one another and that are reproductively isolated from other such populations.
-Many biologists jointly credit Theodosius Dobzhansky and Mayr for emphasizing the need to consider reproductive isolation when studying species and speciation.
-Today, this concept is known as the biological species concept (BSC).
+Many biologists credit Theodosius Dobzhansky and Mayr jointly for emphasizing the need to consider reproductive isolation when studying species and speciation.
+Today this concept is known as the biological species concept (BSC).

-In contrast to the BSC, an ecological species concept recognizes a species as a group of similar organisms adapted to a particular environmental niche.
+In contrast to BSC, anecological species concept recognizes a species as a group of similar organisms adapted to a particular environmental niche.
 The organisms may or may not be reproductively isolated from other similar organisms in other niches.
 And a given set of organisms may have cryptic species present within the same niche.
 In this case, a cryptic species of organisms may be isolated from another species, but not obviously so.

 The genetic species concept (GSC) defines a species as a group of genetically compatible interbreeding natural populations that is genetically isolated from other such groups.
-This focus on genetic isolation, rather than reproductive isolation, distinguishes the GSC from the BSC.5
+This focus on genetic isolation, rather than reproductive isolation, distinguishes the GSC from the BSC.4

 The GSC is one that is gaining ground because of our ability to quickly sequence and assemble large swaths of DNA and compare mitochondrial and nuclear DNA among various animals.
 If Darwin was right about common descent with modification occurring through variation and natural selection and its accounting for speciation and the relatedness of all life, then genomic analyses should help clarify the cryptic elements that are missing from analyses or classifications based on observable phenomena such as morphology, phenotype, and behavioral and reproductive isolation.
 Genomic analyses should help clarify and delineate the historical pathway of common descent and the relatedness of living organisms.
 The GSC approach applies our best science to the species problem.